 - Similarities between Nazism and Fascism:

-- Anti-communist and supported by capitalist and industrialists
+- Anti-communist and supported by capitalists and industrialists

 - Both glorified war, nationalism, cult of the leader and the supremacy of the state